Nauja/Entropy/Draft.md

 * Is it your responsibility of your code to handle all possible cases or the one of calling function
+* Prefer one variant with a common interface as parameter rather than multiple variants

 ## Function parameters could be packed